jnozzi/cocoadev.com/markdown/NumericSortingInTableView.md

-I am trying to sort an General/NSMutableArray of General/NSStrings numerically.
-I tried using     compare: options:General/NSNumericSearch as a sort selector in Interface Builder, but it wouldn't let me.
+I am trying to sort an NSMutableArray of NSStrings numerically.
+I tried using     compare: options:NSNumericSearch as a sort selector in Interface Builder, but it wouldn't let me.

-I have an idea that I could make a convenience method for     -(General/NSComparisonResult)compare:(General/NSString *)*aString* options:(unsigned)General/NSNumericSearch called     -(General/NSComparisonResult)numericalCompare:(General/NSString *)*aString*, but I have no idea how to get Interface Builder to use this custom method as a sort selector.
+I have an idea that I could make a convenience method for     -(NSComparisonResult)compare:(NSString *)*aString* options:(unsigned)NSNumericSearch called     -(NSComparisonResult)numericalCompare:(NSString *)*aString*, but I have no idea how to get Interface Builder to use this custom method as a sort selector.

-I have looked in the IB help, General/XCode docs, and several sites, but the information was very difficult to find.
+I have looked in the IB help, XCode docs, and several sites, but the information was very difficult to find.
 Can anyone help me?

 ----

-Try to write a General/NSString category, and specify     numericalCompare: as a sort selector.
+Try to write a NSString category, and specify     numericalCompare: as a sort selector.

-@interface General/NSString (My<nowiki/>Additions)
+@interface NSString (My<nowiki/>Additions)
 @end

-@implementation General/NSString (M<nowiki/>yAdditions)
+@implementation NSString (M<nowiki/>yAdditions)

--(General/NSComparisonResult)numericalCompare:(General/NSString *)otherString {
+-(NSComparisonResult)numericalCompare:(NSString *)otherString {
-  return [self compare:otherString options:NS<nowiki/>General/NumericSearch];
+  return [self compare:otherString options:NS<nowiki/>NumericSearch];
 }

 @end

--- General/DenisGryzlov
+-- DenisGryzlov